 Frequently asked questions

-Yes.
-Browning the beef before building the soup adds a layer of flavor you don’t get by simply boiling the meat.
-Browning meat creates a fond, which are browned bits left at the bottom of the pot after browning.
-Those bits add immense flavor to the soup.
+Yes!
+Browning the beef adds depth of flavor you can’t achieve by simply boiling the meat.
+It also creates fond—the browned bits left at the bottom of the pot—that greatly enhances the soup’s flavor.

 📖 Recipe